chris-siaw/contact-us/contact.md

+Contact Us

-If you need help with World Capital Cities - Trivia, have any suggestions for improvement, please contact us via email at contactcapitaltrivia@gmail.com
+If you need assistance with World Capital Cities - Trivia, have any suggestions for improvement, or wish to report an issue, please feel free to reach out to us.

+📧 Email: contactcapitaltrivia@gmail.com

+We strive to respond to all inquiries as quickly as possible.

+Thank you for playing and helping us improve the experience!